-Governance costs - These include the costs attributable to the academy trust's compliance with constitutional and statutory requirements, including audit, strategic management and Governor's meetings.
+Governance costs - These include the costs attributable to the academy trust's compliance with constitutional and statutory requirements, including audit, strategic management and Governor's meetings and reimbursed expenses.

 All resources expended are inclusive of irrecoverable VAT.

 Tangible Fixed Assets